 Orly Lael Netzer

-Orly’s courses often focus on the production, mediation, and reception of cultural objects, how they shape/ challenge/ imagine national identity, the public role of collective memory and counter-memory in cultural institutions, and the uses of life stories as vehicles for socio-political change.
-With over a decade of university teaching experience, Orly approaches her courses as active sites of learning, exploring Canadian Studies as a distinctly political site of inquiry that is formulated through its settler-colonial, nationalist, Indigenous, and transnational histories and trajectories.
-In so doing, her pedagogy uses critical humanities approaches to explore how cultural production is strategically mobilized to shape our ways of being with others, within and beyond the nation.
-Prior to joining SICS I was the Director of the Language Excellence Centre at Tel Aviv University (2012-203), and an Assistant Lecturer at the University of Alberta (2017-2022) where I also served on the executive committee of the Canadian Literature Centre (2015-2017).
+My courses often focus on the ways that textual and visual culture shape/ challenge/ imagine national identity, the public role of collective memory and counter-memory in cultural institutions, and the uses of life stories as vehicles for socio-political change.
+With over a decade of university teaching experience, I approach my courses as active sites of learning, exploring Canadian Studies as a distinctly political site of inquiry that is formulated through its settler-colonial, diasporic, Indigenous, and transnational histories and trajectories.
+In so doing, my pedagogy uses critical humanities approaches to explore how cultural production is strategically mobilized to shape our ways of being with others, within and beyond the nation.
+Prior to joining the School I was an Assistant Lecturer at the University of Alberta (2017-2022) where I also served on the executive committee of the Canadian Literature Centre (2015-2017).

 In Search of Right Relations: Ethics and Life Narratives.
 Wilfrid Laurier University Press. [under review].